React (The Fixx album)

-React is the first official live album, and fifth overall, by British new wave band the Fixx, released in 1987.
+React is the first official live album, and fifth album overall, by British new wave band the Fixx, released in 1987.
 It was recorded during three concerts in Canada in 1986 in the band's tour in support of their album Walkabout.
 The album contains three new studio tracks: "Big Wall", "Rules and Schemes", and "Don't Be Scared", which was released as a single.
 Also included is a re-recorded studio version of "Red Skies".

 Track listing

 All songs are written by Dan K. Brown, Cy Curnin, Rupert Greenall, Jamie West-Oram, and Adam Woods, except where noted.

 Studio tracks 1-4 recorded and mixed at The Townhouse Studios, London.